 5. Expertise in Handling Complex Workflows: Remittance platforms involve multiple steps, such as currency conversion, transaction tracking & compliance checks.
 Our experts are skilled in managing these complex flows smoothly.

 The system connects banks, payment gateways & financial networks through APIs.
-When a user sends money, the platform processes the transaction, converts currency if needed, plus delivers funds securely to the recipient.
+When a user sends money, the platform processes the transaction, converts currency if needed, and delivers funds securely to the recipient.

 The following are the key capabilities of the RaaS platform: